Médecins du Monde: History

+Chapters

 Doctors of the World USA

 Doctors of the World USA, also known as MdM USA, was founded in 1990 by Jonathan Mann.
 The group separated from the MdM network in 2006, and became HealthRight International.
 Doctors of the World USA is the 15th chapter of the MDM network.

 It was re-founded by committed humanitarian activists in 2011, with Dr Abby Stoddard as its founding chair.
 Fraser Mooney, a long-term AIDS and social justice activist, became the organization's Executive Director in 2016.

 Doctors of the World UK

 In 1998, Doctors of the World UK became a registered charity in England and Wales and initially only contributed to Médecins du Monde international work.
 It launched its UK Programme in 2006, when they opened a clinic in Bethnal Green, in east London.
 The clinic provides information and medical assistance to people who face barriers to access mainstream health services, such as undocumented migrants, asylum seekers and the homeless.
 In 2018, a successful campaign #StopSharing, contributed to the data sharing memorandum of understanding between NHS Digital and the Home Office, which had been signed as part of the Home Office hostile environment policy,.

 After the Western African Ebola virus epidemic in 2014, it helped run a treatment centre in Moyamba, Sierra Leone.
 DOTW UK volunteer Professor Chris Bulstrode was awarded a CBE for his involvement in the Ebola crisis.
 It is currently providing healthcare for refugees and migrants in several countries in Europe, including Greece and Croatia, and Ukraine.

 Drs.
 Chris and Xand van Tulleken, who present the CBBC series Operation Ouch!, were Board Members of DOTW UK until 2018.